 American Transmission Company (ATC) owns and maintains a number of transmission lines in the area (Exhibit 5-1).
 ATC began operations on January 1, 2001, as the first multi-state transmission only utility.
 They own 9,350 circuit miles of transmission lines and wholly and jointly own 500 substations.
-A transmission line runs in a north to south direction along the eastern border of the Town of Coloma, intersecting another transmission line that cuts across the southeast corner of the Town.
+A transmission line runs in a north to south direction along the eastern border of Coloma, intersecting another transmission line that cuts across the southeast corner of the Town.
+An electric substation is located on CTH CH, south of CTH CC.
 According to ATC, transmission systems throughout Zone 1 (includes Waushara County) are overloaded and experiencing low voltages.
+16